 We’ve ordered these based on the preference of candidates when asked what information would they most like to know about a company before they make an application.

-1 — Company Values — What are the values of the organization? you probably have an employer branding page that talks about this, summarise and link to it from the job page.
+1 — Company Values — What are the values of the organization? you probably have an employer branding page that talks about this, summarize and link to it from the job page.

 2 — Company Culture — Just like the point above, you have a great culture, so talk about it on the job page.
 Discerning candidates want to know if you are a fit for them before they apply.